 If you have federal student loans, you might be able to get student loan forgiveness, which eventually cancels all or some of your student loan debt.
 If you plan to take advantage of student loan forgiveness, then it doesn’t make sense to put extra payments toward the debt.
 You could instead put the extra money toward investing and grow your money over time.

-But look closely at the loan forgiveness details to ensure that you will meet the qualifications.
+But look closely at the loan forgiveness details to ensure you meet the qualifications.
 This may affect your decision to enroll in one of these programs or to start investing now.

 The bottom line